grbfacet/facet/relativity-tutorial.md

 What happens when we apply the Taylor expansion to

-<span class="eq">E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>/( 1 - (v/c)<sup>2</sup> )<sup>1/2</sup> ?</span>
+<span class="eq">E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>/(1 - (v/c)<sup>2</sup>)<sup>1/2</sup> ?</span>

 What plays the role of x here?
 We are interested in what E<sub>Einstein</sub> looks like at low Newtonian speeds, that is when v is much smaller than c.
 For those v, v/c will be close to 0.
-So We want to do a Taylor expansion of E(v/c), that is, v/c will be our x, except instead of "x" will will call it "β" because that is the standard name for v/c used by physicists when they are doing relativistic calculations.
+Thus, we want to do a Taylor expansion of E(v/c), that is, v/c will be our x, except instead of "x" will will call it "β" because that is the standard name for v/c used by physicists when they are doing relativistic calculations.

-Calculation: Let’s rewrite in the standarad way it is written by physicistst as
+Calculation: Let’s rewrite in the standarad way it is written by physicists as

 <span class="eq">E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>γ(β) where </span>